U.S. Government map of Greece.

 Santorini (Thira)

-Thera / Θηρα is the Greek name.
-The name Santorini dates from its Italian language name, "Saint Irene", as it was annexed by the Venetians in the 1200s AD after the Fourth Crusade sacked Constantinople and overthrew the declining Byzantine Empire.
+Thera or really Θηρα is the Greek name.
+The name Santorini dates from its Italian language name, "Saint Irene", as the island was seized by the Venetians in the 1200s AD after the Fourth Crusade had sacked Constantinople and overthrown the declining Byzantine Empire.

 Earthquakes and pirates ravaged the island through the 1400s.
 The population in 1470 was just 300.
 In 1479 a group of forty destitute families sought refuge on Crete.
 A German pilgrim of 1521 describes is as so ravaged by the Turks as to be completely deserted.
 However, it is described as recovered in 1579, when it came under Ottoman rule.
 All these population figures are from "Depopulation in the Aegean Islands and the Turkish Conquest", F.W.
 Hasluck, The Annual of the British School at Athens, vol 17 (1910/1911), pp 151-181, citing earlier writings.

-The Greek War of Independence (or Greek Revolution) freed Santorini from Ottoman control in 1821, and in 1830 the Treaty of London gave it to Greece.
+The Greek War of Independence (or Greek Revolution) freed Santorini from Ottoman control in 1821.
+In 1830 the Treaty of London gave it to Greece.

 The Greek War of Independence was a curious thing, what with all the foreign involvement on both national and personal levels.
 Many wealthy Western European and American aristocrats took up arms on the side of the Greek revolutionaries, or at least financed the revolution.
 Probably most famously, Lord Byron, referred to as "mad, bad, and dangerous to know."